suaviloquence/scrapelect/doc/src/language-concepts/statements-and-values.md

 ## Shadowing

-It is possible to have two statements bind values to the *same name* in the same scope.
+It is possible to have two statements bind values to the *same name* in the same context.
 This is called **shadowing**.
 Only the last (bottommost) statement with a given name will appear in the program output, but at any point, referencing `$name` will give the current most recently defined binding of that name.